leecrossley/cordova-plugin-social-message/README.md

 After your deviceready event has been fired, you can simply pass your message as an argument:

 ```
-window.plugins.socialmessage.send("This is a test message");
+window.socialmessage.send("This is a test message");
 ```

 Which will allow the message to be shared with all built in activity types.